 I celebrated my 40th birthday in May.
 Over the last five weeks, I shared money and life lessons from the first four decades of my life.
 I’ve compiled them here.
-You can follow me on Facebook, Instagram, and LinkedIn for future tips.
+Follow me on LinkedIn and Instagram to stay in touch.

 I’ve learned to make decisions based on limited information.
 When I moved to the Bay Area in 2012, I hadn’t secured an apartment.
 I decided to ship my ancient Honda Accord in case I’d need one in the suburbs.
 I ended up living in SF where I didn’t need a car, plus the car broke down due to extensive rust damage.
 But I wasn’t upset since I made the best decision possible based on available information.

 Planning ahead makes it easier to take big risks.
 I took a leap of faith in 2012.
 After years of dreaming about the west coast, I bought a one-way ticket, pared down my belongings to 13 boxes, and arrived in San Francisco without an apartment or a job.
 Being a planner by nature, I had saved a cash cushion, which relieved a lot of pressure.

 My cat, Zoe, reminds me to live in the present.
 If she’s tired, she’ll nap.
 If she’s hungry for breakfast, she’ll knock things onto my head until I wake up.
 She doesn’t stress about the past or the future.
 She focuses on the here and now.

 Although I tend to be frugal, I’ve learned that it’s wise to pay for expert help.
 I have a therapist, as well as a financial advisor (which might surprise you).
 They hold me accountable, and my business and health have improved tremendously.
 In terms of personal finance, although you can find plenty of information about taxes, RSUs, and stock options online, at a certain point you likely will benefit from a professional tailoring advice to your your situation.